neuroimaginador/wf4ni/README.md

 More advanced examples, with applications to common pipelines in Neuroimaging, are in the vignettes of this package.

+# Code of Conduct

+Please note that the ‘wf4ni’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.
 <!-- ## Extensibility of `wf4ni` -->